soonklang/dart-tutorial/5. File Handling In Dart/Delete File in Dart.md

 # Comparing Dart with other languages (Python, C and Java)

-## File Handling must import  library or module that related with I/O Streams, required for input and output operations
+## The File Handling must import library or module that is related with I/O Streams (Input and output operations is required).
 - Dart
  ```Dart
 import 'dart:io'